 The current Law on Anti-Money Laundering has been effective since 1 January 2013.
-It requires businesses to report transactions over a certain threshold and suspicious transactions to the Financial Intelligence Unit within the SBV.
+It requires businesses to report transactions over a certain threshold and suspicious transactions to the Money-Laundering Prevention Office, the national financial intelligence unit established under the Banking Supervision Agency of the State Bank of Vietnam.
 In addition, certain businesses need to check the identity of their clients in certain transactions.
 Failure to comply with these legal provisions may result in a number of sanctions, ranging from monetary fines to prison terms and, in some cases, a ban on holding certain professional positions for a particular amount of time.
 It is also important to note that violation of this law by an employee could result in corporate criminal liability.